2000–01 S.L. Benfica season: August–October

 Benfica started their 2000–01 Primeira Liga campaign on the road in a Clássico match against FC Porto, on 19 August 2000.
 João Marcelino stated that Porto "...had some luck in the way they obtained their first goal (shot from Alenichev deflected off Calado and betrayed Enke)...", allowing them to manage the lead until the end.
 Benfica's first home game was against Beira-Mar on 27 August.
 At ten minutes into the second half of that game, Maniche's goal put Benfica up 3–0, setting them up for victory.

 September began for Benfica with a visit to Leiria.
 It was a hard-fought match, in which referee José Leirós gave out twelve bookings.
 They narrowly escaped defeat when Chano scored in stoppage time.
 Benfica started their European season on 14 September in Sweden, with a 1–2 loss to host Halmstad.
 Benfica won their second home game of the season, on 18 September, against Estrela da Amadora, thanks to two goals scored by Van Hooijdonk in consecutive minutes near the end of regulation time.
 In the post-match interview, following weeks of fan pressure, club manager Heynckes lost his calm and proclaimed: "I can't take this club anymore.
 If they want me gone, I'll leave tomorrow."
 He was immediately let go, and replaced with 37-year-old José Mourinho.
 Former player Mozer joined him as assistant.
-It was Mourinho's first time as manager, having previously worked only as an interpreter for Bobby Robson and Louis van Gaal.
+It was Mourinho's first time as manager, having previously worked only as an assistant manager for Bobby Robson and Louis van Gaal.
 His first game as manager was on the road against Boavista, in which his team lost 0–1 to a goal from ex-Benfica player Duda.
 The second leg of the UEFA Cup was a home game played on 28 September at the Estádio da Luz.
 It ended in a 2–2 draw and they were eliminated from the tournament – a result reminiscent of their 1997–98 season.

 Benfica started October with a home game against Braga.
 The visitors took the lead in the first half, but João Tomás and Van Hooijdonk responded with a goal each, reversing the score in the second half.
 However, Braga went on to equalize with a last-minute goal, costing Benfica two points.
 On 15 October, Benfica won its third league game of the season by defeating Belenenses one–nil behind Marchena's goal.
 The team played Paços de Ferreira on the 21st, dropping two points in a 0–0 draw.
 Benfica played their last game of the month against Campomaiorense on the 29th, winning with a double from João Tomás, scored within a space of ten minutes from each other.
 They finished the month in seventh place on the league table, nine points behind leader Porto.